mmehner/sanskrit-metrics/README.md

 3. (optional) if you are frequently using this function, consider [creating a keybinding](https://www.gnu.org/software/emacs/manual/html_node/elisp/Key-Binding-Commands.html).

 ## Known issues
-- the analyzis of caesurae is based on visible word boundries alone, which isn't reliable; so most of the output regarding them can be ignored
+- the analysis of caesurae is based on visible word boundaries alone, which isn't reliable; so most of the output regarding them can be ignored

 ## Examples (output lines starting with `%`)